Overview and Policies

 Students who fall slightly below scholarship renewal criteria for the first time will receive a warning letter indicating that their fall semester scholarship is being awarded on a probationary basis.
 Terms and conditions required for spring renewal will be outlined in this letter.

-Students who fall below scholarship renewal criteria will receive a scholarship loss letter.
-This letter will include instructions on appealing the loss of the academic scholarship.
+Students who fall below scholarship renewal criteria will receive a scholarship loss letter or email that will include instructions on appealing the loss of the academic scholarship.

-Students with a previous warning or probation on file who continue to fall short of renewal requirements will receive a scholarship loss letter.
-This letter will include instructions on appealing the loss of the academic scholarship.
+Students with a previous warning or probation on file who continue to fall short of renewal requirements will receive a scholarship loss letter or email that will include instructions on appealing the loss of the academic scholarship.

 Filing an Appeal